ecly/dotfiles/.config/DOT_MANAGEMENT.md

 All credit for this method goes to [jaagr](https://github.com/jaagr/dots/blob/master/README.md).
 Same goes for following documentation.
-Only modified to ease my own usage.
+Modified by ecly.

 #### Management
 ---------------------------------